shantanu-2006-19/testing/README.md

 # testing
-this is testing for github &amp; git class
+this is testing for github &amp; git class.